· ·

 • Bishop Castle (2 hours): An eccentric, one-man project to create a whimsical castle in the Colorado wilderness.

-• Taos, New Mexico (1.75 hours): A historic town famous for its Pueblo architecture and arts scene in a unique southwestern landscape.
+• Taos, New Mexico (1.75 hours): A historic hippie town famous for its Pueblo architecture and arts scene in a unique southwestern landscape.

 • Colorado Springs (2.5 hours): Explore Pike’s Peak, the Garden of the Gods, and the Olympic Training Center here.